Scott-Huston/gpt_dev/README.md

 More granular view

 - (Done) Represent entire repo as block of text.
-Possibly this can be done better with sequential calls to the model summarizing relevant parts of each file or something
+Possibly this can be done better with sequential calls to the model summarizing relevant parts of each file or something (RAG probably)
     - Github api to iterate through all files and get contents?
     - How does the repo chat thing that exists do this?